 ABA Op.
-96-404
+96-404 (cont'd)

-Rule 1.14(b) does not authorize the lawyer to take protective action because the client is not acting in what the lawyer believes to be the client's best interest, but only when the client 'cannot adequately act in the client's own interest."
-(Emphasis added.)
-A client who is making decisions that the lawyer considers to be ill-considered is not necessarily unable to act in his own interest, and the lawyer should not seek protective action merely to protect the client from what the lawyer believes are errors in judgment.
+• A client who is making decisions that the lawyer considers to be ill-considered is not necessarily unable to act in his own interest, and the lawyer should not seek protective action merely to protect the client from what the lawyer believes are errors in judgment.
 Rule 2.1 permits the lawyer to offer his candid assessment of the client's conduct and its possible consequences, and to suggest alternative courses, but he must always defer to the client's decisions.
 Substituting the lawyer's own judgment for what is in the client's best interest robs the client of autonomy and is inconsistent with the principles of the "normal" relationship.

-Communications Issues
+Communication Issues